 When it comes to 3D CAD modeling, anything is possible nowadays.
 With the evolution of CAD and the growing lack of design constraints, CAD designers can move from imagination to reality—be it in architecture, engineering or industrial design.
 That being said, the creation of 3D models in CAD software can often be time-consuming, which is why many CAD users opt for ready-made models.
 There are many websites and companies that sell these models to CAD hobbyists and professionals.
 But what if you don’t want to fork out money for 3D CAD models?

 Scan2CAD is here to save the day!
-We’ve compiled a list of the top 13 websites that offer free 3D CAD models—saving you a pretty penny or two!
+We’ve compiled a list of the top 13 websites that offer free 3D CAD model downloads, which you can use with free CAD software!

 With Free3D, you can start downloading 3D models straight away—you don’t even need to register an account!
 The site also comes with premium 3D models, if you’re open to parting with a few dollars here and there.

-Supports file types from: Autodesk, BricsCAD, CATIA, DraftSight, KeyShot, Powermill, Rhino and much more
+GrabCAD.com website supports file types from Autodesk, BricsCAD, CATIA, DraftSight, KeyShot, Powermill, Rhino, and much more

-With a straightforward interface, it’s easy enough to find your way around GrabCAD’s extensive library of 3D models.
+With a straightforward interface, it’s easy enough to find your way around GrabCAD’s extensive library of Free 3D CAD Model Downloads.
 You can choose to search by category (Printing, Aerospace, Agricultural, Components) or even filter models by software (Alibre Design, Autodesk, CATIA, Lightwave).
 Once you click on a model that’s caught your eye, you’ll be able to look at different renderings of it and look at details ranging from the software used in its creation to its category and tags.

 There’s certainly enough on offer for even the pickiest of CAD users.
 If you are interested in the models here, however, you will need to create a GrabCAD account to start downloading.